cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 ./mythic-cli install github https://github.com/MythicC2Profiles/http
 ```

-*you can now see both agents
+**You can now see both agents on the dashboard**

 ![image](https://github.com/user-attachments/assets/c489c8b1-21be-4fcb-b183-62dcd37652ac)

 *After installation, create a new Windows payload in Mythic.
 *Selected the WindowsExe package and included all necessary commands.
-*Chose the http C2 Profile and set the Callback Host to HTTP://173.199.123.188
+*Chose the HTTP C2 Profile and set the Callback Host to HTTP://173.199.123.188
 *Finalized the setup and generated the payload.
-*Right click the download file and select copy link address
+*Right-click the download file and select copy link address

 Run the following command: